Bayesian Imputation with Optimal Look-Ahead-Bias and Variance Tradeoff: Introduction

 Our paper provides a new conceptual perspective by connecting the imputation with a downstream out-of-sample task.
-There is an inherent trade-off between the look-ahead-bias of using the full data set for imputation and the larger variance in the imputation from using only the training data.
-As far as we know, this paper is the first to introduce a systematic approach to study this trade-off.
-We propose a novel Bayesian solution which fuses the use of globally observed data (i.e. data collected during the full time horizon) and locally observed data (i.e. data collected up to a fixed time in the past) in order to optimize the trade-off between look-ahead-bias (which increases when using globally observed data to impute) and variance (which increases when using only local data to impute).
+There exists an inherent trade-off between the look-ahead-bias of using the full data set for imputation and the larger variance in using only the training portion of the data.
+As far as we know, this paper is the first to introduce a systematic approach to studying this trade-off.
+Notice that the look-ahead-bias increases under imputation using globally observed data, and the variance increases under imputation using only locally observed data.
+To optimize this trade-off, we propose a novel Bayesian solution that fuses the use of globally observed data (i.e., data collected during the entire time horizon) and locally observed data (i.e., data collected up to a fixed time in the past).
 More specifically, we connect layers of information revealed in time, through a Bayesian consensus posterior that fuses an arbitrary number of posteriors to optimally control the variance and look-ahead-bias trade-off in the imputation.